Home » Recipes » Dinner » Lightened Up Broccoli Casserole

 Can I Substitute Other Grains?

 Yes!
 You absolutely can!
-While I usually make this recipe with brown or white rice, you can also make it with quinoa, or any other grain that you prefer.
+While I usually make this recipe with brown or white rice, you can also make it with quinoa, bulgur, or any other grain that you prefer.

-How to Make Lightened Up Broccoli Casserole
+How to Make a Broccoli Rice Casserole

 This is a remarkably easy casserole to make, and you don’t have to dirty many dishes, either!
+Follow the steps below.

 • Don’t be afraid to brown.
 When you’re roasting the broccoli, make sure that you get a little bit of char on the vegetables before taking them out of the oven.
 That will give it a stronger and more complex flavor.
 And when you’re baking the casserole, let it begin to brown on the edges before taking it out.
 This will get you a stronger flavor from the cheese.